 While in Berlin, I biked through the city streets, spent a lot to time at cafes people-watching, and did some shopping.
 I purchased a pair of slouch back Chucks from the Converse store in Berlin.
 I met up with Alexander Kölpin (blog) to talk about the growing tech scene in Berlin and the opportunities that are being created.
 I also purchased my first pair of Adidas from the Slvr line with Alex.
 I had an amazing time in the streets of Berlin shopping for vintage Converse, talking tech, and enjoying life in Europe.

 I want to share a moment I had during my first day with Margaux and friends in Berlin.
 I was in a car in Germany with French and African citizens speaking French and English while listening to hip-hop on the way to a Spanish bar.
 What are the odds that I, a black young woman from an underprivileged background, would ever end up in a situation this beautiful?
-I’ve never dreamt of it and I’m grateful for the experience.
+I’m grateful for the experience.

 AMSTERDAM (3 Days)